Populating fields dynamically in Gravity Forms

 • You want to track where your form fills are coming from, so you dynamically populate a hidden field with information about where the user came from.

 • You have an event registration form on your site where users can register for different events.
-You could prepoluate a hidden field with the event information based on the landing page the user was on, or the link that they clicked.
+You could prepopulate a hidden field with the event information based on the landing page the user was on, or the link that they clicked.
 This would let you know which event they are interested in without the user needing to specify.

 Pre-selecting options in a Drop Down or Checkbox field